UbiquityRobotics/learn/support/diagnostics.md

 This launch file does `rosrun controller_manager spawner ubiquity_velocity_controller ubiquity_joint_publisher`.
 This invokes the ROS controller_manager; for more detail see `wiki.ros.org/controller_manager`.

-* Much magni software will be found in `/opt/ros/kinetic/share/magni_*`` In particular, magni_demos/launch has ROS launch files.
+* Much magni software will be found in ```/opt/ros/kinetic/share/magni_*``` In particular, magni_demos/launch has ROS launch files.

+## Motor And Wheel Encoders

+We limit the motor speed by default to 1 M/sec.
+It is possible to make this faster but perhaps contact us for guidance.

+The standard motor/wheel unit we ship have these characteristics

+    - 3 phase brushless motors with internal gearing
+    - The wheels have a circumference of 0.64 meters
+    - The 3 phase magnetic encoders produce 42 pulses each phase per revolution
+    - We use both edges of the 3 non-overlaping phases for 258 tics per rev
+    - This translates to about 2.5mm as the rough linear travel per enc tick
+    - This also translates to 1.4 degrees wheel rotation per encoder tick

 ## Motor Controller Board Pinouts